dotCMS/com.dotcms.screenshot/README.md

 README
 ------

-This bundle plugin is an example of how to use services provide by other bundles and how to register servlets and filters.
+This bundle plugin is the begining work of the ability to screenshot a rendered dotCMS page.
+Where this ends: JBrowserDriver does not work as an OSGI plugin becuase it shells out and tries to do some magic and set a classpath to itself but it is wrapped up in the OSGI bundle.
+JBrowserDriver will work as a static plugin.

-How to build this example
+How to build this plugin
 -------------------------

 Note: As you can see, this plugin depends on com.dotcms.service example.